5 mins read

 • If you have a known heart condition or a family history of heart disease.

-It’s essential to listen to your body and seek medical help.
+It's Crucial to listen to your body and seek medical help.
 Prompt diagnosis and treatment can help prevent complications and improve overall health and well-being.

 Take Control of Your Health